Creating fairer tests and surveys

 “Multiple response data links to the work we’ve done on DIF analysis.
 For DIF analysis, rather than focusing on one question in a test, you are interested in several questions simultaneously.
 Multiple response data also looks at several questions at the same time.”

-Associate Professor Liu’s research contributes to Victoria’s ‘Improving health and wellbeing in our communities’ area of academic distinctiveness.
+Associate Professor Liu’s research contributes to the University’s ‘Improving health and wellbeing in our communities’ area of academic distinctiveness.

 She says she often discusses her research projects with students.
 She has taught her DIF research to her second-year applied statistics students, many of whom are studying psychology or biology and can see how useful the work could be to their disciplines.